Vipul97/slr-parser/README.md

 ## Grammar Syntax
 * For every production, the head and the body of the production is separated by ``` -> ```.
-* Capitalized symbols are treated as non-terminals and non-capitalized symbols are treated as terminals.
+* Capitalized symbols are treated as nonterminals and non-capitalized symbols are treated as terminals.
 * All symbols in the body of the production are separated by spaces.
 Multicharacter symbols can be made by not including spaces between the characters.
 * The choice operator ``` | ``` can be used in the body of the production to match either the expression before or the expression after the operator.
 * ```^``` is treated as the null symbol.